iamgweej/iamgweej.github.io/_posts/2020-06-19-async-explorer.markdown

 The short answer is _No_.
 Coroutines (and more generally, every "code construct" of that sort) doesn't allow us to calculate _more things_.
 But we are developers, not computer scientists.
 What we care about is having extensible, modular, well designed solutions to our problems.
 That means, we like _modelling_ our problems in such ways that let us interact with them conviniently through code.
 For example through Object-Oriented design, Design Patterns, and in our cases, coroutines.

 Im not going to go into the use cases of coroutines too much, since it's not the point of this series.
-I will, though, give a quick run down of what our "break taking" functions can be usful for:
+I will, though, give a quick run down of what our "break taking" functions can be useful for:

 * Modelling [Generators](https://en.wikipedia.org/wiki/Generator_(computer_programming)).
 * Implementing [Cooperative Multitasking](https://en.wikipedia.org/wiki/Cooperative_multitasking).